Logo - Business Development Bank of Canada - BDC

 Preapproval is not compulsory, but you may want to consider it before purchasing a domain name or paying the incorporation fee.
 Corporate name preapproval is free of charge.

-Once you are fully ready, go to the Online Filing Centre and click on “Incorporate.”
+Once you have completed your application, go to the Online Filing Centre and click on “Incorporate.”

 Your proposed name will become your legal corporate name as soon as you receive the certificate of incorporation issued by Corporations Canada.